elhendymustafa7/elhendymustafa7/README.md

-Skills: ASP.NET CORE / MVC / API / MSQL SERVER  / JS / HTML / CSS
+Skills: ASP.NET CORE / MVC / API / MSQL SERVER  / JS / HTML / CSS / DevOps

+- 🔭 I graduted from CS .
-- 🔭 I’m currently working on my Project Graduation that who to Detecting brain tumors .
+- 🔭 My Project Graduation was about how to Detecting brain tumors using deep learning.
+- 🔭 Now, I am studing in ITI as Devops engineer.